-Rep. Sue Tibbs, 77, died Friday after a lengthy battle with cancer.
+TULSA — State Rep. Sue Tibbs, whom Gov. Mary Fallin called a tireless public servant, died after a lengthy battle with cancer.

 Tibbs was elected to six terms from House District 23 in east Tulsa.
 She defeated the late Betty Boyd, a well-known television personality and Democrat, to win her first term in 2000.
 Republicans gained control of the House after the 2004 elections.